irixce/irixce.github.io/index.md

 {:refdef: style="text-align: center;"}
-# Ira C.
+# Ira Ceka
 {: refdef}

 <br>
 <br>

 > Hi there!
 I'm Ira.
-I'm a recent computer science graduate from the University of Massachusetts Boston.
+I'm a software engineer and computer science graduate from the University of Massachusetts Boston.

 > Previously, I worked as a software & research intern at [IBM Research](http://www.research.ibm.com/) in Yorktown, New York,
 > [The Center for Brains, Minds, and Machines](https://cbmm.mit.edu/) at MIT, and